TEXT-S&P summary: PT Medco Energi Internasional Tbk.

 -- Higher-than-expected oil prices result in improved credit ratios and liquidity for Medco.
 A debt-to-EBITDA ratio of about 3.5x on a sustained basis would indicate such an improvement; and

 -- The company’s major development projects progress as planned.
-This includes a commercialization of the Block A gas reserves development by the first half of 2013 and timely progress of the Senoro-Toili block toward production in 2014.
+This includes a commercialization of the Block A gas reserves development by the second half of 2012 and timely progress of the Senoro-Toili block toward production in 2014.

 Related Criteria And Research